jan-peltner/rlgl-perlin/README.md

 # RLGL Perlin Noise

-Experiments with OpenGL shaders and Perlin Noise.
+Experiments with OpenGL shaders and Perlin and Fractal Noise.